 Courses of study at North Carolina State College are based on the assumption that the entering student has (a) competence in oral and written expression; (b) efficient study and reading skills; (c) the mathematical skills normally gained in secondary school instruction; and (d) broad preparation in approved fields of study.

 NON-RESIDENT APPLICANTS

 State College is unable to accept all the out-of-state applicants for admission.
-By trustee action, the College can accept only highly qualified and highly desirable out-ofstate students.
+By trustee action, the College can accept only highly qualified out-of-state students.